-Species: The Yellow-throated Vireo (Vireo flavifrons), is one of the larger members of the vireo family seen in North America.
-Although, at times, it is confused with the Pine Warbler.
+Species: The Yellow-throated Vireo (Vireo flavifrons) is one of the larger members of the vireo family seen in North America.
+Although at times it may be confused with the Pine Warbler.
 This vireo is a stockier and slower moving bird when observed in its habitat.
-Prefers open woodland, forest edges and orchards.
-Like other vireo species its' main diet is insects, may eat fruit and seeds in some winter months.
+It prefers open woodland, forest edges and orchards.
+Like other vireo species its' main diet is insects and may eat fruit and seeds in the winter months.

 Distinctions: The male and female are similar looking in appearance.
-Has large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
-Yellowish green cap and back, yellow lores and spectacles around eyes, yellow throat and upper breast, white lower body and undertail, gray above, two white wing bars, black looking primaries.
+It has a large bill with a visible hook at the end of the upper bill, same identifying features seen in other vireos.
+Yellowish-green cap and back, yellow lores and spectacles around eyes, yellow throat and upper breast, white lower body and undertail, gray above, two white wing bars and black looking primaries.

 |B L||W W||W||Family||Latin Name|

 Distribution: Found throughout eastern North America, from southern Quebec, west to southern Manitoba, to southern Texas, east to Florida and north to Maine.
 It spends its winters on the Caribbean islands and in the tropics and arrives back on the breeding grounds in late April to early May.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.